banditelol/banditelol/whoami.md

 -   Improve and implement chicken body weight estimation, to help make decision of early harvest.
 Potentially reducing the loss of  300 of our partner farms monthly
--   Develop and Maintain Self-Hosted OSS Data Platform, enabling our data team of 4 to be self serving in creating and monitoring their data pipeline.
+-   Develop and Maintain Self-Hosted OSS Data Platform, enabling our data team of 4 to be self serving in creating, maintaining and monitoring their data pipeline.
+And facilitate them to serve analysis for ~20 of our in-house strategy and business team}.
+Using a combination of Airflow for orchestration, Airbyte and dbt for ELT.
 -   Support the initiation and expansion of new business unit by providing data product to help analyze the potential demand of certain location.
 Used by our business unit in expanding and experimenting to 5 cities.
+-   Building multiple MVP data products to explore alternatives in easing the work of field team.
+  -   Aggregate custom visualization static site to host niche visualization for our users that can't be done in standard BI tools (e.g. Looker Studio, Metabase)
+  -   PoC on using monocular image to support overhead object detection task
+  -   PoC for table structure extraction and handwritten OCR to augment daily operation

 #### Skills and Technology